• Skip to primary navigation

 Notes

 • To make coconut whipped cream, put a can of coconut cream into the fridge for 24 hours.
 Once chilled, open and scoop out the cream into a bowl.
-Add 1 tablespoon maple syrup and whip until peaks form.
+Add 1 tbsp maple syrup and whip until peaks form.

 • Make sure the peels are completely yellow/mottled yellow-black before using.
 If the peels are green, your plantains won't be sweet and will taste starchy.